-- E-services: identification, development, use and refinement of e-services for use both in private and public organizations.
+The focus for the team is identification, development, use and refinement of e-services for use both in private and public organizations.
 User perspective are applied, for example in the context of how users can be included in the development of e-services.

-- Business modeling: focuses on the practice of business modeling with emphasis on the business models practical applications and effect in different contexts (such as business development and demands in systems development, planning and execution of modeling and competence of modeling practitioners).
+This team focuses on the practice of business modeling with emphasis on the business models practical applications and effect in different contexts (such as business development and demands in systems development, planning and execution of modeling and competence of modeling practitioners).

-- E-health: a process oriented viewpoint with the patient in the center results in research aimed at supporting hospital staff as well as patients, for example access to journals, sharing of journals between care givers and how IT can be used to support the processes within the health care.
+To have aa process oriented viewpoint with the patient in the center results in research aimed at supporting hospital staff as well as patients, for example access to journals, sharing of journals between care givers and how IT can be used to support the processes within the health care.

-- Information security: focuses on administrative information security and trust on different levels (technology, person/process and organization).
+The team focus on administrative information security and trust on different levels (technology, person/process and organization).
 The approach is process oriented and the research have a successful way of combination with E-health.